apache/amoro/README.md

   </a>
 </p>

-Amoro(former name was Arctic) is a Lakehouse management system built on open data lake formats.
+Apache Amoro (incubating) is a Lakehouse management system built on open data lake formats.
 Working with compute engines including Flink, Spark, and Trino, Amoro brings pluggable and self-managed features for Lakehouse to provide out-of-the-box data warehouse experience, and helps data platforms or products easily build infra-decoupled, stream-and-batch-fused and lake-native architecture.